![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 HEALTHY DOGS = HEALTHY COMMUNITIES

-Residents of rural and remote Indigenous communities in Saskatchewan experience higher rates of dog-human related injuries and fatalities primarily resulting from large, free-roaming dog populations.
+Residents of Indigenous communities in Saskatchewan experience higher rates of dog-human related injuries and fatalities primarily resulting from large, free-roaming dog populations.
 Due to a combination of contributing factors, these communities often lack access to veterinary care and humane, sustainable canine management practices.

 Great successes have been achieved to date, through a collaborative effort among community members, CAP volunteers, veterinary personnel, public health, university researchers and community based health representatives.